Make sure Personal Recommendations are part of your Marketing Plan

 There are many essential marketing methods small businesses should be doing to promote themselves such as a good website, advertising & newsletters, but we find that many of our clients neglect one of the best ways, personal recommendations.
 Asking for testimonials & reviews from your clients should be part of your marketing plan.

-We’ve stressed the importance of your Google Local page in recent times.
+We’ve stressed the importance of your Google Business page in recent times.
 You can read more about that here.
 Reviews can sway the reader that you are the right company for them, as opposed to your competitor.

 Encourage clients (recent and long-standing ones) to write a review for you on your Google page.
 You can then share these on social media or in a newsletter.